tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     - **Administrator account**
         - **Username:** Specify the username for your Azure Local Lab host VM.
 This username will also be used for Hyper-V VMs in your Azure Local Lab environment.
         - **Password:** Specify the password for your Azure Local Lab host VM.
-Also, this password will be used for Hyper-V VMs in your Azure Local Lab environment.
+This password will also be used for Hyper-V VMs in your Azure Local Lab environment.
         - **Confirm password:** Re-enter the password for confirmation.

     - **Azure Hybrid Benefit**